tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 kind that Ross Ellenhorn refers to as a _both-and proposition_,^[[_How We Change (And Ten Reasons Why We Don't)_](https://www.harpercollins.com/products/how-we-change-ross-ellenhorn)] as opposed to an either-or proposition.
-I needed _both_ firm belief _and_ the ability to acknowledge uncertainty if I was to have true faith in the Lord and His promises.
+I needed _both_ firm belief _and_ the ability to acknowledge uncertainty if I was to have effectual faith in the Lord and His promises.

 ## Balancing Conviction and Epistemic Humility